george-sp/android_examples/firebase_example/README.md

 4. You should see the `App Invites interface` which will allow you to select Email and SMS contacts and send a custom invitation.
 You must have control of the receiving account to view the invitation once sent.
 5. Tap `send` and verify that the invitation is sent to the selected contact.
 6. Verify that selected contact is taken to app install screen from invite.

+### Crash Reporting

+** Test Firebase Crash **

+1. `Run` the application.
+2. Verify that the `Cause Crash` menu item is available from the `overflow menu`.
+3. Verify that when `Cause Crash` is selected the application crashes.
+4. From the logcat verify that the crash report was successfully uploaded.
+If you do not see logs indicating that the crash report was sent, make sure that the Android Studio logcat filter is set to No Filters.